A harrowing deep dive into the racial group most likely to be raped in the US - American Indian and Alaska Native women.

 Newsy tracks the election process through the eyes of a Virginia County Registrar, who is working through unprecedented circumstances to ensure a fair and accurate election in her county.

 The abortion pill has been one of the Food and Drug Administration’s most restricted drugs on the market despite a better safety record than penicillin and Viagra.

-A Newsy/USA TODAY investigation of a fast-growing dental chain finds dentists pressed to hit revenue goals, leading to claims of unneeded treatment.
+A Newsy/USA TODAY investigation finds dentists pressured to hit aggressive revenue goals, leading to claims of unneeded drilling.

 The opioid epidemic has spread across the United States and shows no indication of slowing down.
-The President's Commission on Combating Drug Addiction and the Opioid Crisis is set to release its final report and recommendations in early October.
 Newsy looks at who is trying to solve it and how.